Downtown Knoxville's Best Patios

 The Tomato Head's patio boasts colorful string lights and neon green chairs, which match the bright flavors of their fresh meals.
-Nosh on hot pizzas out of the oven, tasty vegetarian fare, freshly baked bread, and healthy salads after a trip to the Market Square Farmers' Market, or lunch or dinner any day of the week!
+Nosh on hot pizzas out of the oven, tasty vegetarian fare, freshly baked bread, and healthy salads after a trip to the Market Square Farmers' Market.
+Or, really, lunch or dinner anytime.
+We could eat here every day!

 Tommy Trent's wrap-around patio stretches from Market Square to Strong Alley and is a prime gathering spot for gameday and other sporting events.
 All of their burgers, loaded fries, and hot dogs are named after sporting legends and parts of the game.
 Go for the "Peyton" burger with apple butter BBQ sauce and fried onions.